 How do I make a claim?

 The first step is to submit up police report to your local police station.
 Slashing tires is a misdemeanor offense and charges will be laid if the offender is found guilty.
 Your insurance company is the next person that you should contact.
 They will likely require a police report and any other evidence that you have.
-If this just happened to you, it is a good idea to take pictures, document the current time, your whereabouts, any witnesses, and their phone numbers, addresses etc. Since this was a criminal action, an investigation is likely going to have to take place.
+If this just happened to you, it is a good idea to take pictures, document the current time, your whereabouts, any witnesses, and their phone numbers, addresses, etc. Since this was a criminal action, an investigation is likely going to have to take place.
 It may take a little bit of time before you receive compensation for your tires, but the faster you get in touch with your insurance company, the faster you are likely to receive compensation.

 Does Insurance cover flat tires?

 Some insurance companies actually offer a package called roadside assistance.
 This package might not pay for a flat tire or for purchasing a new tire.
 What it will do though, is ensure that your vehicle will be towed to a local shop if you break down.
 If you just have a hole in your tire as a result of a nail or a screw, then you can likely pay for a patch job.
 Patching tires up is usually extremely inexpensive.
-Patches are almost always much cheaper than making any kind of an insurance claim.
-Roadside assistance packages are also there to help you for other issues you might encounter on the road.
+Patches are almost always much cheaper than making any kind of insurance claim.
+Roadside assistance packages are also there to help you with other issues you might encounter on the road.
 Things, like running out of gas, locking your doors by accident, a breakdown, or getting you out of the ditch, are all things that a roadside assistance package can help with.

 What about damages caused by the blowout?

-Damages caused from your tire blowing are a completely different story than your tire itself.
+Damages caused by your tire blowing are a completely different story than your tire itself.
 If your tire blows and you happen to get into a serious accident, you should be eligible for coverage.
 The amount of coverage you receive really depends on what your insurance policy is.
 However, if you get into a collision or your tires pop and damage your vehicle as a result of something out of your control, you should receive compensation.
-The only way you might not receive compensation is if you like your tire tread get to dangerous levels.
+The only way you might not receive compensation is if you like your tire tread gets too dangerous levels.
 If this is the case, your insurance company may deem that your accident was a result of improper maintenance.
 If this is the case, you’re likely not going to receive any compensation for your accident.

 My tires were stolen

 One thing that you might have a hard time with, is making a claim on stolen tires.
 Unless your tires are aftermarket and you have a receipt for them, it is going to be hard to determine the value.
 It is important to keep in mind, you’re going to have to pay a deductible.
-This essentially means, your tires must be worth more than your deductible for it to be worth it for you.
+This essentially means, your tires must be worth more than your deductible for them to be worth it for you.
 It’s also important to keep in mind, you might have higher insurance premiums if you make a claim on your stolen tires.
 If you own expensive tires, making a claim of them could be entirely worth it.
 Especially, if you don’t have the money to buy new ones.

-Although having your tires slashed is not something that you ever want to have happened to you, it definitely can happen.
+Although having your tires slashed is not something that you ever want to have to happen to you, it definitely can happen.
 There may not be coverage options that protect you very well in the event you get your tires slashed.
 However, if you want to make a claim to repair your tires or replace them, then you can.
 It isn’t necessarily recommended.
 To get brand-new tires, you might have to pay the difference in price to your insurance company, but at least you now know what will happen if you make this kind of a claim.